pepmartinez/keuss/Pipeline/README.md

 No extra methods are provided in addition to those of `BaseLink`

 ### Process Function
-In the case of successful processing (ie no `err` in the callback invocation) the item is removed from the pipeline, exactly as if `res.drop` were specified.
+In the case of successful processing (i.e.: no `err` in the callback invocation) the item is removed from the pipeline, exactly as if `res.drop` were specified.
 Actually, `res` is totally ignored

 # Examples
 * [simplest](examples/pipelines/simplest): a very simple pipeline with just 2 queues connected with a DirectLink